tholonia/tholonia.github.io/_the_book/003-ENERGY.md

 #### **Key 9:** Everything that exists is an instance of archetypes.

-Archetypes of form and the laws of those archetypes are the same thing.
 What we call archetypes of form are the results of these laws.
 What we see in our reality are the instantiations of those archetypes.
 Energy, as this chapter has traced, is not simply the force that moves things.
-It is the condition that makes archetypes real, the bridge between the potential and the instantiated.
-But energy does not act alone.
-It acts within, and in accordance with, the structures of order.
+It is the condition that allows for the creation of archetypes as well as the bridge between the potential and the instantiated.
+While energy exists within chaos, it also exists within, and expands upon, the structures of order.
 That is where we turn next.